chrislkeller/ona-workshop/README.md

 **What we'll do**:

+* Get an idea of what you would like to come away with from the presentation.
-* Show off [example projects](https://github.com/chrislkeller/ona-workshop/wiki/Project-Examples) from other news organizations
+* Show some example projects that we developed for ONA, and offer links to some [from other news organizations](https://github.com/chrislkeller/ona-workshop/wiki/Project-Examples) from other news organizations
-* Provided an [overview](https://github.com/chrislkeller/ona-workshop/wiki/Getting-Started) of how tabletop.js and handlebars.js can work together
+* Provide an higher-level [overview](https://github.com/chrislkeller/ona-workshop/wiki/Getting-Started) of how tabletop.js and handlebars.js can work together from a setup, JavaScript and design/CSS perspsective.
 * Dive into [example code and demos](https://github.com/chrislkeller/ona-workshop/wiki/Links-to-Demos) in groups -- "[Beginner Project](https://github.com/chrislkeller/ona-workshop/tree/master/1-beginner-project)," "[Ready to Play](https://github.com/chrislkeller/ona-workshop/tree/master/2-creating-separate-template-files)," and "[Getting Awesome With the Styles](https://github.com/chrislkeller/ona-workshop/tree/master/3-getting-awesome-with-the-styles)".
 * Leave participants with [tutorials and reference materials](https://github.com/chrislkeller/ona-workshop/wiki/Tutorials-and-Reference)